rbrtmrtn/aws-sam-local/.github/ISSUE_TEMPLATE.md

 make sure to include relevant information asked below to help with debugging.

 ## GENERAL HELP QUESTIONS ##
-Github Issues is for bug reports and feature requests.
-If you have general support questions, the following locations are a good place:
+GitHub issues are for bug reports and feature requests.
+If you have general support questions, the following resources are a good place to start:

 - Slack channel (#samdev): https://awssamopensource.splashthat.com/
-- Post a question in StackOverflow  with "aws-sam-cli" tag
+- Post a question on Stack Overflow with the tag `aws-sam-local`

 -->